DannyQuah/DannyQuah.github.io/docs/_posts/2023-02-28-LSE-China-Development-Forum-2023.md

 title: LSE China Development Forum 2023
 ---
 ### LSE China Development Forum 2023
+by
-by Danny Quah
+Danny Quah
-Tue 28 Feb 2023
+Feb 2023

 I participated this past weekend in LSE's China Development Forum in the Sheikh Zayed Theatre (where over decades I'd previously taken part in many memorable events).
 I spoke on Sino-British Relations in a Divided World.
 I made two observations, from which I drew one conclusion on possible ways forwards.